-- 2.6 For 2022/23 the draft budget assumes the Council is at the safety net for the purposes of Business Rates Retention and therefore no Business Rates Growth is included.
+- 2.6 For 2022/23 the proposed budget assumes the Council is at the safety net for the purposes of Business Rates Retention and therefore no Business Rates Growth is included.
 Beyond 2022/23 the funding system is subject to review.
-For 2022/23 onwards the draft budget assumes current Business Rates Baseline (plus inflation) with a small amount of growth included within the savings plan (£100k in 2023/24 plus a further £100k in 2024/25). - 2.7 In 2021/22 the £9.2m of renewable energy business rates were transferred to the Business Rates Equalisation Reserve and then subsequently applied to the Programme for Growth as part of the MTFS approved by Council in July.
-For 2022/23 no assumptions have been made at this stage, pending the Local Government Finance Settlement.
-Current policy would be to allocate such receipts from 2023/24. - 2.8 In line with indications from the Government, the MTFS and draft budget assumes that New Homes Bonus funding will taper out, with 2022/23 being the last year of the scheme.
-Given the spending pressures facing the Council, the draft budget applies New Homes Bonus to the revenue budget in the first instance, but we continue to plan for the full withdrawal of this income stream.
+For 2022/23 onwards the estimates assume current Business Rates Baseline (plus inflation) with a small amount of growth included within the savings plan (£100k in 2023/24 plus a further £100k in 2024/25). - 2.7 In 2021/22 the £9.2m of renewable energy business rates were transferred to the Business Rates Equalisation Reserve and then subsequently applied to the Programme for Growth as part of the MTFS approved by Council in July.
+For 2022/23 no assumptions have been made at this stage, pending the final Local Government Finance Settlement.
+Current policy would be to allocate such receipts from 2023/24. - 2.8 In line with indications from the Government, the MTFS and proposed budget assumes that 2022/23 will be the last year of the New Homes Bonus scheme.
+Whilst additional and unexpected new Homes Bonus has been announced for 2022/23, we continue to plan for the withdrawal of this income stream.
+Given the spending pressures facing the Council, the proposed budget applies New Homes Bonus to the revenue budget in the first instance.